fauna/faunadb-js/README.md

 ### Using with Cloudflare Workers

-Cloudflare Workers has neither XMLHttpRequest nor fetch in global scope.
+Cloudflare Workers have neither XMLHttpRequest nor fetch in the global scope.
-Therefore, cross-fetch package is unable to inject fetch, and throws an error. fetch function is injected via closure, so the workaround would be to pass the fetch objects when initiating the FaunaDB client config.
-Cloudflare also doesn't support AbortController, which terminates requests as well as streams.
+Therefore, the `cross-fetch` package is unable to inject its own `fetch()` function, and throws an error.
+The `fetch()` function is injected via a closure, so the workaround would be to pass the fetch objects when initiating the FaunaDB client config.
+Cloudflare Workers also doesn't support the use of an AbortController, which terminates requests as well as streams.
 Here is a workaround:

 ```javascript